Advertisement

 By on

-Data integration uses both technical and business processes to merge data from different sources, with the goal of accessing useful and valuable information, efficiently.
-A well-thought-out data integration solution can deliver trusted data from a variety sources.
-Data integration is gaining ever more traction within the business due to the exploding volume of data and the need to share existing data.
-It encourages collaboration between both internal and external users and makes the data more comprehensive.
-Without unified data, creating a single report will require logging into multiple accounts, accessing data from native apps, reformatting and cleansing data — and that’s before the analysis can actually start.
+Data integration uses both technical and business processes to merge data from different sources, helping people access useful and valuable information efficiently.
+A well-thought-out data integration solution can deliver trusted data from a variety of sources.
+Data integration is gaining more traction within the business world due to the exploding volume of data and the need to share existing data.
+It encourages collaboration between internal and external users and makes the data more comprehensive.
+Without unified data, creating a single report would require logging into multiple accounts, accessing data from native apps, and reformatting and cleansing data before the analysis can start.

-A key factor in making data useful and actionable requires it be available and accessible using a central location.
+A key factor in making data useful and actionable requires it to be available and accessible using a central location.
 To be fully accessible, the data must be integrated.
-This is a major principle behind the popularity of “data warehouses.”
-Most nonprofit organizations lack the bulk data needed to support a data warehouse, but can recognize the value of assuring all useful data is available and accessible.
+This is a major principle behind the popularity of data warehouses.
+Most nonprofit organizations lack the bulk data needed to support a data warehouse but can recognize the value of assuring all useful data is available and accessible.

-Data from several different sources often needs to be translated and integrated for analytical purposes or operational actions.
-Staff from every department — and from different geographical locations — increasingly require access to the data for research purposes.
-Additionally, staff in each department generate and manipulate data that is needed by rest of the organization.
+Data from several sources often needs to be translated and integrated for analytical purposes or operational actions.
+Staff from every department – and different geographical locations – increasingly require access to data for research purposes.
+Additionally, staff in each department generate and manipulate data that the rest of the organization needs.
 Data integration should be a collaborative and unified process that improves communication and efficiency across the organization.

-When an organization integrates its data, the time needed for preparing and analyzing data is cut down significantly.
+When an organization integrates its data, preparing and analyzing data takes significantly less time.
 Unified views become automated, rather than completely missing.
-Staff will no longer have to build connections starting from scratch to create a report or to build an application.
+Staff will no longer have to build connections starting from scratch to create a report or build an application.

-Additionally, integrating data by hand can be painfully slow, while use of the right tools can save significant amounts of time (and resources) for the development teams.
-In turn, the time saved can be put to other projects, making the organization more competitive and productive.
+Additionally, integrating data by hand can be painfully slow, while using the right tools can save significant amounts of time (and resources) for the development teams.
+In turn, they can spend that time on other projects, making the organization more competitive and productive.

 Reasons for Integrating Data

 Integrated data reduces errors and rework.
-Manually gathering data requires staff know where each and every account and data file are located, and they must double-check everything to ensure the data sets are complete and accurate.
+Manually gathering data requires staff to know where each account and data file is located, and they must double-check everything to ensure the data sets are complete and accurate.
 Additionally, a data integration solution that does not synchronize data must be reintegrated periodically to account for inevitable changes.
-Automated updates, however, allow reports to synchronize and be run efficiently in real time, whenever they are needed.
+Automated updates, however, allow reports to synchronize and run efficiently in real time, whenever needed.

-Data integration will significantly improve the quality of an organization’s data, both immediately and over time.
+Data integration significantly improves the quality of an organization’s data, both immediately and over time.
 As data moves into the newly organized, centralized system, the issues and problems are identified automatically, and improvements are automatically implemented.
-Not too surprisingly, this produces more accurate data, and results in a more accurate analysis.
-Having all the data stored in one location will allow researchers to work with remarkable efficiency.
+Unsurprisingly, this produces more accurate data and analysis.
+Having all the data stored in one location allows researchers to work remarkably efficiently.

 Challenges to Data Integration